-In addition to our web site, we publish the Women's Bar Review, a bi-monthly newspaper, and the annual Chronicle magazine.
+In addition to our web site, we publish the annual Chronicle magazine.
 The press regularly consults our leadership on issues of concern to women, and our voices are heard loud and clear on Beacon Hill.
 Thanks to the initial founders of the organization, our current leadership and members, the WBA is a vibrant organization with a powerful mission.

 The Women's Bar Association of Massachusetts is committed to achieving the full and equal participation of women in the legal profession and in a just society.